robipozzi/windfire-restaurants-ui/README.md

 #### *Jenkins pipeline*
 A BuildConfig definition of type JenkinsPipeline is also available at [deployment/openshift/buildconfig.yaml](deployment/openshift/buildconfig.yaml) to allow using Jenkins to automate build and deployment to OpenShift; the BuildConfig then delegates the build and deployment steps to [Jenkinsfile](Jenkinsfile)

+#### OpenShift pipeline
+An implementation of build and deployment procedure with OpenShift Pipelines (based on Tekton) is ongoing and will be delivered soon.

 [TODO]

 ## References